Go to the Nature Institute’s home page

 When we think a bit more about it, such a feat is absolutely amazing.
 An enzyme molecule, like a very nearsighted person, can sense only a small region of the much larger DNA to which it is bound, surely not an entire DNA [molecule].
 How can the enzyme manage to make the correct moves, such as to untie a knot rather than make the knot even more tangled?
 How could a nearsighted enzyme sense whether a particular move is desirable or undesirable for the final outcome?
 (Wang 2009)

 Wang’s reference to whatever is “desirable or undesirable for the final outcome” is what we must ultimately reckon with.
 That is, the context to which the topoisomerase molecule must conform is, in the end, the activity of the whole organism, with its requirements for specific gene expression in every part of the body.
 Put simply, the molecule must meaningfully participate in everything — organism and environment — without fixed limit.
-This points to the need for a kind of explanation biologists in general seem unwilling to acknowledge.
-For it would, indeed, upset the entire world of conventional biological thought, based as that thought is on local, analyzable, physical cause and effect.
-“Desirable” and “undesirable” are not physical categories.10

 Yes, we have every reason to believe that whatever happens, happens lawfully.
 But this still leaves us with the question, “How does our understanding of the overall coherence of cellular and organismal processes relate to the lawfulness we unfailingly observe whenever we isolate particular interactions and analyze them in physical and chemical terms?”
-That lawfulness continues the same throughout all cellular activity of the most diverse sorts, and it does not seem to have any obvious provisions for explaining the unique, ever-varying principles of coordination and coherence governing biological entities ranging from cells to organs to whole organisms within their environments.
+(Talbott 2024) That lawfulness continues the same throughout all cellular activity of the most diverse sorts, and it does not seem to have any obvious provisions for explaining the unique, ever-varying principles of coordination and coherence governing biological entities ranging from cells to organs to whole organisms to different species within their environments.

 Where are we now?